 The Quartzsite RV Show started over 40 years ago as a small gathering of rockhounds who went to Quartzsite to buy and sell rocks, gems, and minerals.
 The event grew over time, and people started bringing their RVs and setting up camp in the surrounding desert.

-In 1984, a guy named Kenny King, once a rock dealer and promoter of gem & mineral shows, decided to organize a formal RV show in Quartzsite to cater to the growing demand for RV products and services.
-He rented a small tent and invited some exhibitors to participate.
+In 1984, a man named Kenny King, who had previously worked as a rock dealer and promoter of gem and mineral shows, decided to organize a formal RV show in Quartzsite to cater to the growing demand for RV products and services.
+He rented a small tent and invited some exhibitors to participate in the event.
 The first show was a success, attracting about 10,000 visitors.

 Since then, the Quartzsite RV Show has grown exponentially every year, becoming one of the biggest events in the RV industry.
 The event currently attracts over 300 exhibitors and hundreds of thousands of visitors, and is now billed as “The Largest Gathering Of RVers in the World.”